TIBCOSoftware/snappydata/docs/howto/spark_installation_using_smart_connector.md

     .appName("SmartConnectorExample")
     // It can be any master URL
     .master("local[4]")
-    // snappydata.connection property enables the application to interact with SnappyData store .config("snappydata.connection", "localhost:1527")
+    // snappydata.connection property enables the application to interact with TIBCO ComputeDB store .config("snappydata.connection", "localhost:1527")
     .getOrCreate